mcran127/startup/notes.md

 Contains attributes such as name, preset value, disabled to stop interactivity, and required Some have validation prebuilt in like alpha, numerical, must be a url, etc.
 Pattern exists that must follow a certain pattern for text, search, url, tel, email, and password.
 Should also be built into JavaScript

+## HTML Media

+img, audio, video, svg, and canvas first three are can be linked to external sources other two render in code image takes an absolute or relative link, audio takes url and controls can autoplay or loop, videos have similar controls, takes url, and might need crossorigin="anonymous" scalable vector graphics and canvas both draw the items.